-Ayurveda is a science and yoga of right living that can be widely used by everyone.
+Ayurveda is a science and yoga of right living that can be used by everyone.
 Everyone can benefit from learning the basics of Ayurveda as part of understanding one’s body and mind, the power of healing and balanced living, how nature works and the deeper Consciousness behind the universe.

 Ayurveda has always been an integral part of Vedic education and taught along with Yoga, Vedanta and the other Vedic sciences.
-Anyone who studies these yogic and Vedic disciplines should know at least the basics of Ayurveda.
+Anyone who studies these yogic and Vedic disciplines should know the basics of Ayurveda.
 In fact anyone interested in true wellbeing and higher consciousness should look to Ayurveda for guidance.

 You don’t have to be a medical practitioner to study Ayurveda or use it for your individual wellbeing on a daily basis.
 Ayurvedic wellness procedures of diet, herbs, yoga, mantra and meditation can be learned for one’s own personal benefit and to help friends and family.
 Ayurvedic counseling, psychology and educational approaches are relevant to all as part of a dharmic learning process.
 The treatment of serious diseases should be left to Ayurvedic doctors or practitioners with clinical experience, but our own daily health requires learning Ayurveda ourselves.

 Vedic Background of Ayurveda

-Ayurveda begins with embracing the philosophy and principles of Yoga including Yoga’s universal ethics of Yamas and Niyamas starting with non-violence and truthfulness.
-It teaches us to honor Mother Nature and her processes and to respect all life as sacred down to the Earth itself, her plants, rock formations, soils and waters.
+Ayurvedic study begin with the philosophy and principles of Yoga including Yoga’s universal ethics of Yamas and Niyamas starting with non-violence and truthfulness.
+Ayureda teaches us to honor Mother Nature and her processes and to respect all life as sacred down to the Earth itself, her plants, rock formations, soils and waters.
 Ayurveda includes ecological sustainability relative to our diet, residences and healthcare, along with respect for and non-interference in nature’s myriad ecosystems, which we should preserve.

 This Ayurvedic approach to wellness is part of the Ayurvedic view of psychology and mental health, which shares the teachings of Yoga and Vedanta and the promotion of sattvic living and dharmic use of body, prana and senses, while developing higher powers of attention, concentration and discernment.
 Ayurveda teaches us that introspection and meditation should be part of our daily regimen.